Permanent Residence Defined

 Lottery, please go here.

-law, as well as many links to comprehensive information on eligibility and
+Department of State (DOS) maintains a list with helpful immigrant visa information, as well as many links to comprehensive details on eligibility and application information.